How to use a credit card to build credit

 Pay off the balance in full each month

-Paying off your entire balance can help keep your credit utilization ratio low.
+Paying off your entire balance can help keep your credit utilization ratio low and your credit scores high.
 It can also help you pay less in credit card interest than if you carry over your balance month after month.
 But if you can’t pay your balance in full, the CFPB recommends paying as much as possible—and making at least the minimum credit card payment.
 As the CFPB explains, “The higher the balance you carry from month to month, the more interest you pay.”

 If you already have a card and feel like you’re struggling to keep up with payments, check out these tips to pay off credit card debt.